Princess of Egypt

-"Princess of Egypt" is a song by Swedish musician Bo Martin Erik Erikson, known under the pseudonym of E-Type.
+"Princess of Egypt" is a song by Swedish musician E-Type.
 It was released as the third single from his third album, Last Man Standing (1998), and is a tribute to his longtime backing vocalist Nana Hedin.
-Produced by David Kreuger and Per Magnusson, it features vocals by Jeanette Soderholm, and peaked at number nine on the Swedish singles chart with 11 weeks on the chart.
+Produced by David Kreuger and Per Magnusson, it peaked at number nine on the Swedish singles chart and spent 11 weeks on the chart.
 It also charted in Finland and Romania.
-The maxi-single included the music video of his previous hit-single, "Here I Go Again".
+The maxi-single includes the music video of his previous single, "Here I Go Again".

-Music video

-A music video was produced to promote the single and was later published on E-Type's official YouTube channel in April 2016.
-It has amassed more than 2 million views as of September 2021.